-Its job is to spot radio galaxies—galaxies that emit powerful radio jets from supermassive black holes at their centres.
+Its job is to spot radio galaxies—galaxies that emit powerful radio jets from supermassive black holes at their centers.

-ClaRAN is the brainchild of big data specialist Dr Chen Wu and astronomer Dr Ivy Wong, both from The University of Western Australia node of the International Centre for Radio Astronomy Research (ICRAR).
+ClaRAN is the brainchild of big data specialist Dr. Chen Wu and astronomer Dr. Ivy Wong, both from The University of Western Australia node of the International Center for Radio Astronomy Research (ICRAR).

-Dr Wong said black holes are found at the centre of most, if not all, galaxies.
+Dr. Wong said black holes are found at the center of most, if not all, galaxies.

 “These supermassive black holes occasionally burp out jets that can be seen with a radio telescope,” she said.